LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 In the other hand, writing the application data to files can be easy after getting the target information that should be wrote.
-For example, always that a `SolvesUpdate` or `SessionsUpdate` events was fired is possible to store those informations in temporary fields and compile all of then at once when the application fires an event indicating a, e.g., request to finish.
+For example, always that a `SolvesUpdate` or `SessionsUpdate` events was fired is possible to store those informations in temporary fields and compile all of then at once when the application fires an event indicating an, e.g., request to finish.

 # General structure view